 - First, remove all the decors, rocks from the fishbowl, put them in a colander, and take them to your sink.
 Hold it beneath the running water until all dirt is filtered out.
 Shake sides gently while doing so for an even cleaner end product!
 Do this until water runs clear underneath the colander.

 - When it comes to removing stubborn algae (if presents in fishbowl or decoration), hydrogen peroxide is the best option for you!
 Get 3% over-the-counter peroxide solution, and soak the affected decorations for a few minutes.
 After that, rinse thoroughly to remove any residue from it!
 You can use it for removing algae from the glass of the fishbowl also.
+For more details, read my article on how to clean aquarium decorations in six easy steps.

 - Wiping the bowl with a cloth or paper towel is always best.
 If you want to remove any leftover lime marks, use vinegar (mix an equal portion of vinegar and water) and scrub it clean using a toothbrush before dipping in freshwater to rinsing out all gunk!